 Hinoki Cypress originates in Japan and comes from the Hinok tree.
 It is frequently cultivated as a Bonsai tree and used as ornamental wood in Japan.
 Through the aroma in incense is primarily woody, it also evokes a lemon, fruity scent.

-Pine originates in the United States, especially popular with Native American incense blends.
-It referred to as the Tree of Peace, and its burning in incense is intended to calm participants and increase focus.
+Pine originates in the United States and is especially popular with Native American incense blends.
+It is referred to as the Tree of Peace, and its burning in incense is intended to calm participants and increase focus.

 Aloeswood comes from South Asia and is used in incense to help pursue enlightenment and clarity.
 The Sanskrit Vedas, from India, one of the world’s oldest known texts describes Aloeswood as an ingredient in ritual incense and is indicative of its staying power and importance for continued use in ritual.
 It is associated with air and is similar in nature to sandalwood.
 It is one of the most highly valued woods incorporated in incense and is the direct wood of Jupiter and Sagittarius.
 Finer powders provide more potent and higher quality aromas.